fjchange/object_centric_VAD/README.md

 __Recently, I haven't got the results as awesome as the paper mentioned .__(maybe any porblem in the code, I will be appreciated that if you point it out!)

+__Now the code should be the same with the author, but I still get the same results.__

 ## Requirements
 > __tensorflow__ >=1.5.0 ( I use tensorflow 1.10.0 )
 >